-Planning Commission Work Session 11/09/2022 18.172.110 Administration Provisions (Appeals)
+18.172.110 Administration Provisions (Appeals)

-Staff proposes a few revisions to clarify and make the code consistent with current practice.
+Staff is proposing revisions to clarify and make the code consistent with current practice.
 One revision requires appeals be filed by 4:00 PM on the day the appeal is due (instead of "by the end of business").
-This is consistent with our notice language and ensures that staff is available to receive any hand delivered appeals.
+This is consistent with our notice language and ensures staff is available to receive any hand delivered appeals.
 Another revision allows the County Court to waive the transcript requirement for appeals.
-The last revision cleans up language that has led to confusion in the past regarding who may participate in appeals to the County Court.
+The last revision cleans up language which has led to confusion in the past, regarding who may participate in appeals to the County Court.